-Education is compulsory from the age of seven (grade 1) to the age of 15 (grade 9), and in total, the education system runs all the way from grade 0 (otherwise known as reception) to grade 12.
+Education is compulsory from the age of seven (grade 1) to the age of 15 (grade 9).
+The education system runs all the way from grade 0 (otherwise known as reception) to grade 12.

-Aside from international schools, there are three main types of schools in South Africa – public government-funded schools, governing body-funded schools and private schools.
+Aside from international schools, there are three main types of schools in South Africa: public schools, governing body-funded schools, and private schools.

-Public schools in South Africa rely on government funding and are operated at a local level in their province, which means the quality of education varies significantly between areas.
-Educational standards tend to be higher in the bigger cities, but with a lack of government financing, some schools lack qualified teachers and specialist equipment.
+Public schools in South Africa rely on government funding.
+Provincial authorities operate these schools, so the quality of education varies significantly between areas.
+Educational standards tend to be higher in the bigger cities.
+However, with a lack of government financing, some schools lack qualified teachers and specialist equipment.

 Of the public schools, the best tend to be those that were known as “Model C” schools during the Apartheid years.
 These schools are partially funded by governing bodies and parents, resulting in higher educational standards and better facilities.

-Finally, private schools in South Africa have a very good reputation, with smaller class sizes, more extracurricular activities and, in some cases, learning systems more closely based on those in the likes of the United States and Britain.
+Finally, private schools in South Africa have a very good reputation.
+They often have smaller class sizes, more extracurricular activities, and, in some cases, learning systems mirroring national curricula abroad.

 Fees at schools in South Africa